-- 39.3.1 Irrespective of the number of coaches, substitutes or team followers disqualified for leaving the team bench area, a single technical foul ('B') shall be charged against the coach. - 39.3.2 If members of both teams are disqualified under this article and there are no other foul penalties, the game shall be resumed as follows: - If a valid field goal is scored at approximately the same time, the ball shall be awarded to the non-scoring team for a throw-in from the endline. - If a team had control of the ball or was entitled to the ball, the ball shall be awarded to this team for a throw-in at the centre line extended, opposite the scorer's table. - If neither team has control of the ball nor was entitled to the ball, a jump ball situation occurs. - 39.3.3 All disqualifying fouls shall be recorded as described in B.8.3 and shall not count as a team foul. - 39.3.4 All foul penalties occurring before the fighting situation shall be dealt with in accordance with Art.
+- A valid field goal is scored, the ball shall be awarded to the non-scoring team for a throw-in at any place at the endline. - A team had control of the ball or was entitled to the ball, the ball shall be awarded to this team for a throw-in at the centre line extended, opposite the scorer's table. - Neither team has control of the ball nor was entitled to the ball, a jump ball situation occurs. - 39.3.3 All disqualifying fouls shall be recorded as described in B.8.3 and shall not count as a team foul. - 39.3.4 All foul penalties occurring before the fighting situation shall be dealt with in accordance with Art.
 42 (Special situations).